-- Find out the right governmental body with which to raise the issue: Is it town council?
+- Find out the right governmental body with which to raise the issue: Is it the town council?
 The planning commission?
 The mayor's office?
 Attend a meeting of town officials to present the issue when they open the floor to the public.

 - Start a petition.
-It may be hard-work, but it's also quite literally a hands-on lesson in the democratic process.
+It may be hard work, but it's also quite literally a hands-on lesson in the democratic process.

 Encourage Social Politics:

 Social networking sites aren't just teen fads—they have the power to bring kids together to share ideas.
-Encourage your child to assert his right to free assembly by joining one of the many political groups these sites offer.
+Encourage your child to assert their right to free assembly by joining one of the many political groups these sites offer.
 Each group offers information on the key issues, introduces key political players, and gives kids the opportunity to discuss issues in a safe and open forum.

 Watch Political Entertainment: